Courts and Judicial System

-Magistrate’s Court hears civil cases involving landlord tenant issues and injury or property damage where the claim is under $7500.00.
-Magistrate Courts also handle traffic and criminal cases where the fine is no more than $2000.00 and/or 90 days.
+Magistrate’s Court hears civil cases involving landlord tenant issues and injury or property damage in which the claim is under $7,500.
+Magistrate Courts also handle traffic and criminal cases where the fine is no more than $2,000 and/or 90 days.

-Master-in-Equity Court handles non-jury cases over $5,000 and provides a relatively quick and inexpensive means of litigation resolution for civil matters.
+Master-in-Equity Court handles non-jury cases of more than $5,000 and provides a relatively quick and inexpensive means of litigation resolution for civil matters.

 Administers estates of decedents; issues marriage licenses; appoints guardians and conservators for minor and incapacitated persons; orders involuntary commitments of mentally ill or chemically dependent persons; and hears and decides trust and estate litigation.

 The S.C.
-Commision of Indigent Defense is responsible for ensuring that all individuals participating in the delivery of indigent defense services in South Carolina provide the highest quality of representation to our clientele.
+Commission of Indigent Defense is responsible for ensuring all individuals participating in the delivery of indigent defense services in the state provide the highest quality of representation to our clientele.